-Survivors of prostate cancer treatment tend to suffer more health problems than other men of a similar age.
-After cancer treatment, particularly if on Hormone treatment, patients can lose previous fitness levels and put on weight.
-More than 30% will die of cardiovascular disease.
+Patients/survivors of prostate cancer diagnosis and treatment tend to suffer more health problems than other men of a similar age.
+After treatment, prostate cancer patients may lose previous fitness levels and put on weight.
+This is particularly so if on Androgen Deprivation Therapy (ADT), known as 'hormone therapy'.